Good to know

 5,5 km - 7300 steps

-No better place to start your tour than the temple of contemporary art: the S.M.A.K.
-Get your first caffeine rush with a cup of coffee in the SMAKcafé -double shot! - before you head through the student district towards Bar Jan Cremer.
-Their sunny terrace is the perfect base for a light lunch (their bagels are first class).
+There's no better place to start your tour than at the temple of contemporary art – the S.M.A.K.
+Get your first caffeine rush with a cup of coffee at the SMAKcafé – double shot! – before making your way through the student district.

-In the same neighbourhood, in the shadow of the Book Tower, designed by Henry van de Velde, you'll find the iconic Vooruit, a stately building with resto, café and event hall under one historic roof.
-Be sure to grab their programme booklet, a mix of popular and somewhat more atypical performances.
-Around the corner you can see (you can't miss it) the city library De Krook, an architectural play of light and shadow designed by the architects Coussee and Goris in collaboration with Pritzker prize-winners R.C.R.
-From the library there's a kind of towpath along the Scheldt towards the Old Palace of Justice.
-Between these two highlights especially ugliness.
-Opportunism of real estate, combined with backsides of administrative buildings with in between a beacon of architecture in the form of a bridge.
-A wooden battened patio bridge generates a force that completely cancels out the failure of its surroundings.
-A project of the Brussels office.
+In that same neighbourhood, under the shadow of The Book Tower designed by Henry van de Velde, you will find the iconic Vooruit, a stately building with a restaurant, café and event hall under one historic roof.
+Make sure you pick up the pamphlet listing their events, which consist of popular and somewhat more atypical performances.
+Around the corner (you can’t miss it), you will see De Krook city library, an architectural play of light and shadow designed by the architects Coussee and Goris in collaboration with the Pritzker prize winners R.C.R.
+From the library, a sort of tow-path runs along the Scheldt towards the Old Law Courts.
+Between these two highlights, most of the other buildings and features are not so good-looking.
+Some of these are the products of opportunistic real estate deals, while others are actually the rear-side of administrative buildings, punctuated ever so often by a beacon of architecture in the form of a bridge.
+A wooden trellis patio bridge exudes a force that completely cancels out the shortcomings of its surroundings.
+This was a project by the Brussels-based practice, Office.

-Zigzag towards the tourist centre, discover underneath the St. Michael's Bridge a pearl of architectural prowess.
-At the end of the bike shed is a small staircase that leads to the arthouse and cinema Sphinx.
-This staircase in combination with the ceiling is a masterpiece that speaks of light, space, plasticity and functionality, a work that is part of the renewed construction of the centre by Marie José Van Hee together with Robbrecht and Daem architects.
-The highlight of our tour, a stop at dumpling bar Steamy Windows in the Hoogpoort.
-What is the link with architecture?
-Owner and artist Manor Grunewald made our transport crates for the Venice Biennale.
+Zigzag your way towards the city centre that is popular with visitors and discover a gem of architectural prowess under St Michael's Bridge.
+At the end of the cycle bay is a small staircase that leads to the arthouse cinema Sphinx.
+This staircase, in combination with the ceiling, is a masterpiece that speaks of light, space, plasticity and functionality, a work that is part of Marie José Van Hee's redesign of the centre in collaboration with Robbrecht and Daem architects.

 Walk Local